musil/ubuntu-apt-mirror-cnf-fix/README.md

 script will downlaod missing "cnf" folders to your ubuntu local repository.

+copy apt-mirror file to /usr/bin/ and replace original file which is not maintained for several years :(

 ## Usual client error
 ```bash
 Fetched 492 kB in 1s (581 kB/s)